TreyG-win/Game-Programming/Assignment 10/README.txt

 The gameplay elements have remained the same though.

 I utilized the recommended sound effects/music from the book, however I personalized the UI to my liking.
-Additionally, I came around to reorganize the scripts to be in a separate folder as it was proving to be too cluttered.
+Additionally, I came around to reorganize the scripts that I used to be in a separate folder as it was proving to be too cluttered.

 Instructions: